ShanakaYasendra/My-Web/README.md

     text-align: center;
 }

-each logo contain a link to appropriate web site
+each logo contains a link to appropriate web site

 Technical.html

-this page conatains technical skill of my resume. used bootstrap lay out with rows and colmn. this page used PageStyle.css and variables.sccs to style the page.
+this page contains technical skill of my resume. used bootstrap lay out with rows and colmn. this page used PageStyle.css and variables.sccs to style the page.